aegis-iisc/aegis-iisc-old.github.io/index.md

 ### About Me :
 I am a Postdoc at Purdue University working with  [Prof Suresh Jagannathan](https://www.cs.purdue.edu/homes/suresh/).
-Before this, I have worked for an year on Program Analysis for JS with [Prof Frank Tip](http://www.franktip.org/).
-Prior to that, I did my PhD disseration on _verifying behavioral properties of complex programs_ at [Indian Institute of Science, India](https://www.csa.iisc.ac.in/) under the guidance of [Prof. Y. N. Srikant](https://drona.csa.iisc.ac.in/~srikant/).
+Before this, I have worked for an year on Program Analysis for JS with [Prof Frank Tip](http://www.franktip.org/).I did my PhD disseration on _verifying behavioral properties of complex programs_ at [Indian Institute of Science, India](https://www.csa.iisc.ac.in/) under the guidance of [Prof. Y. N. Srikant](https://drona.csa.iisc.ac.in/~srikant/).

 I am interested in developing techniques and tools to help developers build reliable, secure and efficient Software.
 In this context, I am especially interested in building